SimulationEverywhere/NEP_DAM/README.txt

 https://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/
 -------------------------------------------------------------
 Dependencies:
-	- Boost library for c++	(Instructions sprovided bellow to install Boost)
+	- Boost library for c++	(Instructions provided bellow to install Boost)
 	- Python and the following python libraries must be installed: (Python is already pre-installed in Ubuntu 16.04.
 You will need to install the libraries following the instructions provided)
  		- pandas
  		- matplotlib.pyplot